viko42/trustless-brc20-monitor/README.md

 ## Usage

-1. Set up your WhatsApp alert service by providing the necessary credentials in the `.env.example` file.
+1. Set up your WhatsApp alert service by providing the necessary twilio credentials in the `.env.example` file.

 2. Rename the file `.env.example` into `.env`.